eric-haibin-lin/AMLC19-GluonNLP/README.md

 FAQ
 ---
 - **Q: How do I get access to the notebooks from the tutorial?**
+  - There are two notebook instances used in this tutorial.
+All sessions except model deployment session use the following setup:
     - For setting it up on SageMaker notebook instances, you can find the instructions [here](./sagemaker_setup.md).
     - For setting up with Conda, you can use the following Conda environment files: [CPU](env/amlc19-cpu.yml) and [GPU](env/amlc19-gpu.yml).
 (See this [guide](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) on creating Conda environment from environment file.)
+  - The notebook instances for model deployment can be set up from the following setting:
+    - For setting it up on SageMaker notebook instances, you can find the instructions [here](./sagemaker_setup_tvm.md).